The judiciary and the court system - Key courts and tribunals

 The Tribunal System

-Tribunals operate alongside the court system to resolve specialized disputes, often involving administrative law and regulatory matters.
+Tribunals operate alongside the court system to resolve specialised disputes, often involving administrative or regulatory law.

 First-tier Tribunal

-The First-tier Tribunal is organized into several chambers, each focusing on specific areas:
+The First-tier Tribunal is divided into chambers, each focusing on a particular subject area, such as:

 Upper Tribunal